ryanklee/LLM-Workflow-Director/docs/claude_api_reference.md

 2. Providing clear instructions on when and how to use tools
 3. Parsing Claude's responses to execute tool calls
 4. Feeding tool results back to Claude for further processing

+Strategies for integrating Claude into larger workflows:

+1. Use Claude as a task router or orchestrator
+2. Implement Claude for data preprocessing and cleaning
+3. Use Claude for generating intermediate results or subtasks
+4. Integrate Claude's outputs with other AI models or traditional software systems
+5. Implement feedback loops to improve Claude's performance over time

 ## Vision Capabilities